costajob/gem-dependencies/README.md

 ```

 ## Usage
-This library invokes the [Gem::Commands::DependencyCommand](https://github.com/rubygems/rubygems/blob/master/lib/rubygems/commands/dependency_command.rb) class recursively to collect all the levels of dependency.
+This library relies heavily on the [Gem::Commands::DependencyCommand](https://github.com/rubygems/rubygems/blob/master/lib/rubygems/commands/dependency_command.rb) class to recursively the dependencies tree.
-Both runtime and development dependencies are counted (identical dependencies are counted once), but just the former are printed on screen:
+Both runtime and development dependencies are counted once, but just the former are printed on screen:

 ```shell
 lapidarius sinatra